10 Snakes With Deadly Toad Toxin Resistance

 © Wikimedia Commons User: panza-rayada – CC BY-SA 3.0

-Bufotoxins in toads act by stopping a snake’s (and human’s) heart stone dead.
-Rather than causing chaos all over the body like a snake venom, they ruthlessly target the heart, the engine of most animals.
-Western hognose snakes have a simple system to counteract this: enlarged adrenal glands.
-After swallowing a western toad, they immediately release a large flood of adrenalin, restoring their heart rate, until the body metabolises the bufotoxins and the danger passes.
+Bufotoxins act by stopping a snake’s and indeed a human’s heart.
+For most animals, toads are a completely inaccessible food source, but the western hognose snake is the exception, as it has massively enlarged adrenal glands.
+After swallowing a western toad, for example, they immediately release a large flood of adrenalin, restoring their heart rate, until the body metabolises the bufotoxins and the danger passes.

-Without this adaption, western hognose snakes would be far less successful, and far more likely to go extinct, or be pushed back to a small corner of the USA where turtle eggs are constantly available.
-A 2016 study from Illinois found that western hognose snakes ate 51% turtle eggs and 23% toads, including the American toad, followed by lizards but no mammals.
+Without this adaption, western hognose snakes would be far less successful, and far more likely to go extinct, or be pushed back to a small corner of the USA where turtle eggs (another of their prey) are constantly available.
+A 2016 study from Illinois found that western hognose snakes ate 51% turtle eggs and 23% toads, including the American toad, followed by lizards, but no mammals.

 2 Common keelback